Family Guy: Back to the Multiverse

 Family Guy: Back to the Multiverse is an action-adventure third-person shooter video game developed by Heavy Iron Studios and published by Activision.
-The game is based on the American animated television series Family Guy, primarily the episode "Road to the Multiverse", as well as the episode "The Big Bang Theory".
-The game was released in North America on November 20, 2012, in Australia on November 21, 2012, and in Europe on November 23, 2012, for Microsoft Windows, PlayStation 3, and Xbox 360.
-Versions for Nintendo 3DS and Wii were planned but canceled.
-It was the first Family Guy console game since Family Guy Video Game! in 2006.
+The game is based on the American animated television series Family Guy and serves as a sequel to the episodes "Road to the Multiverse" and "The Big Bang Theory".
+The game was released in North America on November 20, 2012, in Australia on November 21, and in Europe on November 23 for Microsoft Windows, PlayStation 3, and Xbox 360.
+Versions for the Nintendo 3DS and Wii were planned but later canceled.
+It was the first Family Guy console game since Family Guy Video Game!
+(2006).

 Upon release, Family Guy: Back to the Multiverse received negative reviews.
-While praise fell towards its humor, characters, and voice acting, the game was criticized for its gameplay, graphics, and story.
-When the game was available for pre-order, people who pre-ordered the game received a special level, based on Aliens: Colonial Marines, another video game based on the Aliens trademark also owned by 20th Century Fox, which was released the next February to similar negative reception.
+While the game’s humor, characters, and voice acting were praised, critics criticized its gameplay, graphics, and story.
+Players who pre-ordered the game received access to a special level based on Aliens: Colonial Marines, another video game based on the Aliens franchise owned by 20th Century Studios.
+That game was released the following February to similarly negative reception.

 In December 2014, Family Guy: Back to the Multiverse was removed from Steam.

 Gameplay

-Players control Stewie Griffin and Brian Griffin in an adventure that pitted them against Stewie's evil half-brother, Bertram.
-Back to the Multiverse featured both co-operative and competitive multiplayer modes built around the characters.
-Extra challenge levels, multiplayer maps, costumes, and playable Family Guy characters were unlocked through gameplay.
+Players control Stewie Griffin and Brian Griffin in an adventure that pits them against Stewie’s evil half-brother, Bertram.
+Back to the Multiverse features both cooperative and competitive multiplayer modes centered around the characters.
+Additional challenge levels, multiplayer maps, costumes, and playable Family Guy characters are unlocked through gameplay.